tczerwonka/atas-controller/README.md

 # atas-controller
-This is an Arduino supervisior for a simple Yaesu ATAS-100 / ATAS-120 antenna controller
+This is an Arduino supervisor for a simple Yaesu ATAS-100 / ATAS-120 antenna controller

 My Yaesu ATAS-100 died after a decade of exposure to road salt.
 It